hmr/gpprofiles/README.md

 ## After installation advices

 ### Use newer Vim
-With using vim with this profile.
+Using vim with this profile.
 Use vim8.0(+) or you should modify dot-vimrc file.

 #### Install Vim8.1